NomicFoundation/hardhat-vscode/coc/README.md

   - Meet inheritance requirements by adding `virtual`/`override` on function signature
   - Provide accessibility by adding `public`/`private` to function signature

+## Language server logs

+If you encounter an issue with the plugin, you can inspect the server logs by running `:CocCommand workspace.showOutput`.
+This can help troubleshooting the problem.

+## Restarting the server

+Sometimes, e.g. when installing node dependencies or switching branches, the language server may not pick up all the file system changes.
+If you are facing an issue, try running `:CocRestart`, which will in turn restart the solidity language server.

 ## Contributing

 Contributions are always welcome!
 Feel free to [open any issue](https://github.com/NomicFoundation/hardhat-vscode/issues) or send a pull request.